Tourist Map of Canyonlands National Park – Unveil the Rugged Beauty

 Grand View Point Overlook

-At the southernmost tip of the Island in the Sky district, you'll find Grand View Point Overlook, a panoramic vista that offers a breathtaking perspective of the park's vast expanse.
-It's not just the view that's grand here.
-The geological story that unfolds before your eyes is simply mind-boggling.
-From the vantage point, the White Rim sandstone formation sets a stark contrast against the deep green of the Colorado and Green Rivers.
+Nothing beats the view from the Grand View Point Overlook, a panoramic vista located at the southern tip of the Island in the Sky district.
+Here, you’re greeted by a breathtaking perspective of the park's vast expanse.
+The geological story that unfolds before your eyes is mind-boggling.
+From this vantage point, the White Rim sandstone formation sets a stark contrast against the deep green of the Colorado and Green Rivers.
+A visit to this overlook is incomplete without a tourist map of Zion National Park to help you locate this and other spectacular features.

 Upheaval Dome